paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

 apply plugin: 'java'

-/* We use the same directory for java and resources. */ sourceSets {
+/* We do not use the same directory for java and resources. */ sourceSets {
   main {
     java.srcDirs        = files('src/main/java'     )